 Planning to take your kids sledding this winter?
 Get need-to-know guidelines from one mom who recognizes how risky it can be.

 It was a blustery January day, just one week before her 10th birthday.
 Bailey Knight hopped on a sled with her older cousin to glide down a sledding hill enjoyed by children for more than two decades.

 But what started as a fun snow day with family and friends near Kalamazoo, Michigan, turned into a night in the emergency room for the fourth-grader after the pair’s sled slammed full speed into a wooden light pole.
 Bailey was ultimately transferred to the University of Michigan C.S.
 Mott Children’s Hospital with a crushed nose, three cheek fractures, two broken eye orbits, a skull fracture and tears in the lining of her brain.

-As some families prepare to take children sledding on the final snow days this season, Bailey’s mom, Kimberly Knight, cautions other parents to take extra, often skipped, steps before sledding with their kids: thoroughly investigate surroundings, use helmets and look out vigilantly for hazards such as poles and trees.
+But her family knows her outcome could have been different.
+Bailey’s mom, Kimberly Knight, now cautions other parents to take extra, often skipped, steps before sledding with their kids: thoroughly investigate surroundings, use helmets and look out vigilantly for hazards such as poles and trees.

 “We were just trying to have a fun day.
 People have been going sledding for years.
 We did it as kids.
 We weren’t thinking of it as something dangerous,” Knight says of the 2011 accident.
 “I even went with Bailey the first time we sledded that day.
 Families had been sledding on that same exact hill for over 25 years.

 “We never imagined anything like this ever happening.
 It’s so hard to get that image of your child out of your head.”

 More than 20,000 emergency department visits a year are related to sledding incidents among children under age 19 in the U.S., research suggests.